Home

 Why dynamic content is useful for AI:

-• You can automatically generate FAQ blocks, product descriptions, or answers, which is good for AI systems because they respond to question-answer patterns.
+• It can automatically generate FAQ blocks, product descriptions, or answers, which is well suited to AI systems as they respond to question-and-answer patterns.

 • Through individual content, such as detailed product data, AIs can draw specific and trustworthy information and thus link to your site.